 - Hardening (and swelling) of the skin along the nose and footpads

 Canine distemper may also spread to the ferret's nervous system, causing seizures and loss of coordination in the animal.

-As its name suggests, canine distemper virus infects many different animals, including dogs.
-Other than via direct contact with an infected animal, the virus can become airborne and spread through the air to inanimate objects around the house.
+As its name suggests, canine distemper primarily affects dogs, but it can infect other animal species as well.
+Other than transmission via direct contact with an infected animal, the virus can become airborne and spread through the air.

-Unfortunately, most diagnoses are made postmortem -- taking tissue samples from the ferret's lungs, stomach, bladder, brain, etc. to identify the virus.
-However, your veterinarian may run tests on the ferret if it shows signs of pneumonia or any of the other symptoms listed above.
+Unfortunately, most diagnoses are made postmortem by taking tissue samples from the ferret's lungs, stomach, bladder, brain, etc., to identify the virus.
+However, your veterinarian may run distemper tests on the ferret if it is showing signs of pneumonia or any of the other symptoms listed above.